 Understanding Digital Entitlement

 Digital entitlement happens when you upgrade to Windows 10 from a genuinely licensed copy of Windows 7 or 8.
 You’ll never need to enter a product key again if you need to clean install on the device you upgraded on.
 Microsoft essentially is writing the Windows 10 key to your BIOS, storing it permanently on your device and not on the hard drive or through the OS itself.

 Even now, after upgrading to Windows 10, then performing a clean install, you’ll find a handy little “Skip” button where you’d typically enter a product key.
-This is because the Windows installation sees in your BIOS you’ve already upgrade and have a genuine Windows 10 license key.
+This is because the Windows installation sees in your BIOS you’ve already upgraded and had a genuine Windows 10 license key.

-There’s still issues that may pop up where you’ll have to call to verify your Windows 10 installation in the future, just like with any previous version of the OS.
-However, as long as you have proof of purchase of the original computer and/or license key from a earlier version of Windows, this process is relatively easy.
+There are still issues that may pop up where you’ll have to call to verify your Windows 10 installation in the future, just like with any previous version of the OS.
+However, as long as you have proof of purchase of the original computer and/or license key from an earlier version of Windows, this process is relatively easy.